 If you or your client sustain rotator cuff injuries, consider seeking the help of Wisconsin Medical Group.
 Our skills, experience, and passion make us perfect for the job.
 We have a reliable understanding of rotator cuff injuries and legal claims processes.
-We treat your client bearing in mind that they are getting ready to file a legal claim.
+We treat your clients bearing in mind that they are getting ready to file a legal claim.
 You can rest assured that all the medical records are recorded properly.
 We have the skills to deal with insurance company requests.

-The good news is that injured Wisconsin workers have a legal right to get a second opinion.
+The good news is that injured Milwaukee workers have a legal right to get a second opinion.
 At Wisconsin Medical Group, our dedicated Milwaukee workers’ compensation doctors have provided second opinions to countless workers throughout the city and surrounding communities.
 If you or your client needs a second opinion in a rotator cuff work injury case, please contact our medical professionals today to request an immediate appointment.

 Understanding Rotator Cuff Injuries?

 Rotator cuff injuries are tears or strains on the tendons, muscles, and joint capsules that keep the shoulder stable.
 The injuries range from mild to severe.
 For severe injuries, several muscles or tendons may tear.
 If you are looking for a rotator cuff injury physician, Wisconsin Medical Group may be the best option.

 The rotator cuff consists of muscles and their tendons.
 They connect the shoulder to the bone on the upper arm and hold the shoulder joint in its position.
 The rotator cuff is responsible for keeping the shoulder joint stable and aiding shoulder movements.

 There are four muscles in the rotator cuff:

 - The infraspinatus

 Each one of the muscles attaches to the humerus thanks to the tendons.

 - Inability to lie on the affected shoulder for long hours